Founder Focus: Rosemary Ikpeme of MYnd Map

 My plan B would be pivoting the company.
 If 2020 taught us anything, it’s that we need to learn to be more adaptable, in life and in business.
 I also have another great business idea I’ve been mulling over in my head for the last few years.

 What is the most worthwhile investment – of time, energy or money – you’ve made?

 I’ve invested a lot of time and money on learning, growing, and researching all the strategies that I apply into my MYnd Map products to help our users.
 I also feel it is paramount to invest in professionals and experts for your business, like a good accountant.
 I’m so grateful to my dedicated fulfilment team.
 As a business owner time is an invaluable resource, and you need to be very calculated about how you spend and allocate it.

 What one failure are you glad you experienced?

 I don’t see anything as a failure; they are more lessons or clues to change directions.
-The biggest lesson I have learnt is to outsource.
+The biggest lesson I have learned is to outsource.
 I almost burned out during the first Christmas period of running my business.
 I had hundreds of orders I had to fulfil myself.
 I had to call Ubers to help take the bags and orders to the post office that was only about a three-minute drive away, because there were just too many for me to carry.
 I decided I needed to find a fulfilment company to help before I started resenting or even quitting the business I love.